gvwilson/thirdbit/src/fiction/iffy/index.md

 She opened her eyes again a few moments later and wiped her face with her sleeve.
 "I got two of 'em," she said.
-"That leaves seven, plus the hovercraft."
+"That leaves nine, plus whoever's in th' hovercraft."

 Edson nodded,
 then jumped as a rock two meters away burst into splinters.